Rivergate Tower: Recognition

 Harry Wolf's design for Rivergate Tower was given the 1993 National Honor Award from the American Institute of Architects (AIA).

 On April 18, 2012, the American Institute of Architects's Florida Chapter placed the Rivergate Tower on its list of Florida Architecture: 100 Years.
 100 Places.

 Neighboring structures

-An adjacent cube-shaped building houses the Florida Museum of Photographic Arts along with a bank and a cafe.
+An adjacent cube-shaped building houses the Florida Museum of Photographic Arts along with a bank and a café.
 Just to the north of the tower is Curtis Hixon Waterfront Park, and just to the west is the Tampa Riverwalk on the Hillsborough River.